 A couple on their wedding day at The Old Hall in Ely.

-6. Graduate Cambridge
+6. The Graduate Cambridge

 What could be more ‘Cambridge’ than to arrive at your wedding ceremony by punt?
 The Graduate Cambridge Hotel sits on the banks of the River Cam and is in the heart of the city.